ccao-data/ptaxsim/README.md

   is substantial (around 100 GB).
 - PTAXSIM’s accuracy is measured automatically with an [integration test](tests/testthat/test-accuracy.R).
-The test takes a random sample of 10,000 PINs from each year, calculates the total bill for each PIN, and compares it to the real total bill.
-The most common source of inaccuracy is tax refunds (i.e. overpaying a previous bill).
+The test takes a random sample of 2 million PINs, calculates the total bill for each PIN, and compares it to the real total bill.

 # Disclaimer